 Learn additional information about the other variables that go into ranking the universities and colleges below with an guide of the ranking methodology.

 University of Minnesota - Twin Cities is a wonderful option for students pursuing a Forestry degree.
 After getting their bachelor's degree, forestry students usually make about $40,173 at the beginning of their careers.
-Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.